Carrie Underwood Rumored To Be Pregnant With Twins After Sharing Bikini Photo

 Napa Valley, you are my happy place!
 Amazing wine, beautiful scenery, wonderful friends, new places and a yummy dinner created by @chefchiarello and his apprentice, Isaiah Fisher!
 And that was just the first day here!
 Life is good…❤️❤️❤️ #napavalley #winetime #happy #IMarriedUp (And, thanks, @hunterpremo for letting me borrow your jacket!)

-The pregnancy rumors come just days after Carrie Underwood posted a snapshot of herself wearing a bikini top and bearing her flat and toned tummy.
-It seems that either he pregnancy rumors are false, Carrie isn’t yet showing, or she may have posted an old photo, because she surely doesn’t appear to be pregnant in the picture.
+The pregnancy rumors come just days after Underwood posted a snapshot of herself wearing a bikini top and bearing her flat and toned tummy.
+It seems that either the pregnancy rumors are false, Carrie isn’t yet showing, or she may have posted an old photo, because she surely doesn’t appear to be pregnant in the picture.

-Carrie Underwood has had a very traumatic few months.
+Underwood has had a very traumatic few months.
 Back in November the singer took a scary fall at her Tennessee home and ended up needing 40-50 stitches in her face.
 Underwood told fans that she would likely look different after she healed from the gruesome injury, and only began showing her face again earlier this month.

 While some scars are visible on her chin area, fans showered Carrie with tons of love and told her she looked exactly the same, which was beautiful, after the scary ordeal.
 Underwood joked that makeup artists had to “spackle” cosmetics on her face to conceal the damage the injury had caused, but fans can’t really tell a difference.